fzyzcjy/flutter_rust_bridge/book/src/feature/item_type.md

 # Item Type

-There are some example supported:
+There is an example supported:
 ```
 pub type Id = u64;